Skip to content

 I'm filling out Section 6: Examples & Proof.
 I'm going to tell you about 2–3 client engagements.
 For each one, ask me: who they were, what we worked on, what the outcome was, what made it work, and what was hard.
 Format each into a client story for the template.

-This is the section most people skip, and why their outputs still feel off.
+The section most people skip.
+Why their outputs still feel off.

 start from a preset: